 Turner was simply told they knew he did it, possibly for additional leverage since even spending the next 22 years in prison never did get him to give up what if anything he knew about the where the stolen art was.

-But then, his second to last chapter of Master Thieves, is devoted to a particular lead, one provided to investigators by Kurkjian himself, the handling of which, in his telling of it, fell far short of diligent:
+But then, in the second to last chapter of his book, Master Thieves, he writes about a particular lead, brought to the Gardner heist investigation team, one provided to them by Kurkjian himself, the handling of which, in his telling of it, falls far short of diligent:

 "I gave [Gardner Museum staff investigator Anthony] Amore the caller's cell phone number, but he never called him.
 Nor did he-or Kelly-return my subsequent phone calls when I tried to determine what they'd thought of the information I had relayed to them, and what, if anything, they planned to do with it."